royalosyin/Practice-SQL-with-SQLite-and-Jupyter-Notebook/README.md

 The most efficient way to master SQL is to keep practicing through extensive hands-on practices.
 Hope that you could start using SQLite effectively and comfortably.

 April/2021

-Update Window Functions based on the latest version of SQLite and add an extra tutorial
+Window Functions based on the latest version of SQLite and add an extra tutorial
 1. s03-Window Functions within SQLite